TimeZHero/wp-vercel-builds/README.md

 ## Contents
 1. Polling on badge to quickly know the state of the latest build
 2. Can view builds, with their status, date and duration
+3. Can view custom build logs in case the build failed
-3. Customer-side debugging is possible by reviewing previous versions from the url
+4. Customer-side debugging is possible by reviewing previous versions from the url
-4. The commit SHA is included to help spot any regression bug
+5. The commit SHA is included to help spot any regression bug

 ## Roadmap
-2. Add a button to allow the customer to pin a previous deployment as production
+1. Add a button to allow the customer to pin a previous deployment as production
-3. Include customer-friendly build logging in case of failure.
-May help when the issue is located in the Frontend application
-4. Someday, refactor for better code
+2. Someday, refactor for better code